camunda-community-hub/zeebe-cherry-runtime/README.md

 # Build
-The project is configured to publish automatically to maven central the JAR file, and to docker package a Docker image
+The project is configured to publish the JAR file automatically to Maven Central and to docker package a Docker image.

 If you want to build a local maven image, use